cmayer/BaitFisher-package/README.md

 In case of questions not answered here, please contact the author Christoph Mayer.

->Last updated: August 5th, 2016 by Christoph Mayer
+>Last updated: September, 2017 by Christoph Mayer